 179. An EER framework may implicitly or explicitly require different, or more specific, characteristics of the applicable criteria than the characteristics of suitable criteria required by the Standard.
 When an EER framework includes such additional or more specific characteristics of criteria, it is still necessary for the applicable criteria to exhibit each of the five required characteristics of suitable criteria.
-For instance, when an EER framework requires characteristics of EER information such as comparability and conciseness (see paragraphs 195 and 200), the criteria may be seen as requiring characteristics that are more specific aspects of relevance and understandability, respectively (i.e., they can be 'mapped' to the characteristics to the five characteristics set out in the Standard.
+For instance, when an EER framework requires characteristics of EER information such as comparability and conciseness (see paragraphs 195 and 200), the criteria may be seen as requiring characteristics that are more specific aspects of relevance and understandability, respectively (i.e., they can be 'mapped' to the characteristics of suitable criteria as set out in paragraph A45 of the Standard), or may be noted as additional characteristics to the five characteristics set out in the Standard.
 The practitioner cannot substitute different characteristics of suitable criteria for those required by the Standard.